 From Cabanatuan, Marvin was sent to Ft.
 McKinley.
 He was held there for fifty days.
 From there, he was sent to Bilibid Prison which was about nine miles from Manila.
 He remained a POW at Bilibid until he was liberated by the 37th U.S. Infantry on February 2, 1945.
 He and the other liberated POWs were assigned to the 12th Replacement Battalion.

-Marvin returned to the United States in March of 1945.
+Marvin returned to the United States on the S.S.
+Monterey and arrived in San Francisco on March 16, 1945.
 He was treated at Letterman Hospital in San Francisco and then Gardner General Hospital in Chicago.
-He returned to Wausau and married Marion Scheel on May 6, 1945.
+When he returned to Wausau, he married Marion Scheel on May 6, 1945.
 Marion had written a letter to Marvin everyday while he was a Prisoner of War.
 Marvin was discharged, from the army, on August 10, 1945.